NICO: "When you think the night has seen your mind The Velvet Underground & Nico

 - Or generally, all the songs where Nico sings the lead.

 - Perishing Alt Rock Voice: Pioneers!

-- Self-Titled Album: Just the name of the band.
+- Self-Titled Album: Just the name of the band and their guest.

 - Surprisingly Gentle Song: "I'll Be Your Mirror", which sounds really innocent between those other songs about sex and drugs.

 - Unusual Euphemism: Warhol called Nico a "chanteuse" when he introduced her to the Velvet Underground so that the band wouldn't have the impression he was actually adding a new front singer to the group.

 - Word Salad Lyrics: "Black Angel's Death Song", deliberately by Reed.